Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

 Summary statistics for the data that we use are provided in \Cref{tab:ss}.
 There are some things that are immediately notable from the summary statistics.
 First, early in the pandemic, the number of cases were substantially different for states that adopted shelter-in-place orders earlier relative to states that adopted them later or that did not adopt them at all.
-This immediately suggests that it will be challenging for DID to perform well to evaluate the effect of shelter-in-place orders on the number of cases.
-In addition, notice that early treated states (e.g., groups March 18 and March 23) experience very large increases in their number of cases relative to later- and never-adopters of the policy.
-The next panel shows the number of tests across different groups of states.
-These differences appear to be relatively smaller than the number of cases which suggests that our results will be driven by actual differences in cases rather than differences in testing rates between treated and untreated states.
-Finally, the third panel of the table shows changes in retail and recreation trips.
-The most notable feature of this part of the table is that there were drastic decreases in travel across all states regardless of their shelter-in-place policies.
+This immediately suggests that it will be challenging for DID to perform well at evaluating the effect of shelter-in-place orders on the number of cases.
+In addition, notice that early treated states (particularly, the March 19 group) experienced very large increases in their number of cases relative to later- and never-adopters of the policy.
+Finally, the second panel of the table shows changes in retail and recreation trips.
+The most notable feature of this part of the table is that there were large decreases in travel across all states regardless of their shelter-in-place policies.